'Maybe I'm Immune': Trump Returns To White House, Removes Mask Despite Infection

 "We're going back to work.
 We're going to be out front," he said.
 "As your leader, I had to do that.
 I knew there's danger to it, but I had to do it.
 I stood out front.
 I led," he said.

 "Nobody that's a leader would not do what I did," the president added.
 "And, I know there's a risk; there's a danger.
-But, that's OK."
+But that's OK."

 "And now I'm better.
 And maybe I'm immune, I don't know.
 But don't let it dominate your lives.
 Get out there.
 Be careful," he said.